felixlu/awesome-stars/README.md

 - [Alishahryar1/free-claude-code](https://github.com/Alishahryar1/free-claude-code) - Use claude-code for free in the terminal, VSCode extension or discord like OpenClaw (voice supported)
 - [oraios/serena](https://github.com/oraios/serena) - A powerful MCP toolkit for coding, providing semantic retrieval and editing capabilities  - the IDE for your agent
 - [lsdefine/GenericAgent](https://github.com/lsdefine/GenericAgent) - Self-evolving agent: grows skill tree from 3.3K-line seed, achieving full system control with 6x less token consumption
-- [JuliusBrussee/caveman](https://github.com/JuliusBrussee/caveman) - 🪨 why use many token when few token do trick — Claude Code skill that cuts 65% of tokens by talking like caveman
 - [yizhiyanhua-ai/fireworks-tech-graph](https://github.com/yizhiyanhua-ai/fireworks-tech-graph) - Generate production-quality SVG+PNG technical diagrams from natural language.
 7 styles, UML support, and AI/Agent workflow patterns.
 - [TurixAI/TuriX-CUA](https://github.com/TurixAI/TuriX-CUA) - This is the official website for TuriX Computer-use-Agent
 - [TheCraigHewitt/seomachine](https://github.com/TheCraigHewitt/seomachine) - A specialized Claude Code workspace for creating long-form, SEO-optimized blog content for any business.
 This system helps you research, write, analyze, and optimize content that ranks well and serves